taocpp/taopq/README.md

 ###### `rs.as< T >()`

 If you expect the result set to contain a single row, you may call `rs.as< T >()` as a shortcut for `rs[ 0 ].as< T >()`.
-If the result set contain no rows or more than one rows, an exception is thrown.
+If the result set contain no rows or more than one row, an exception is thrown.

 ###### `rs.optional< T >()`